Ahmedklai/github_clone/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run storybook`

+It will start Storybook locally and output the address.\
+Depending on your system configuration, it will automatically \
+open the address in a new browser tab, and you'll be greeted by a welcome screen.

 ### `npm run build`